jeskodes/word-scramble/README.md

 Features of Conundra:

 - Select three different levels: Practice, Easy, Hard.
-- Gameplay: Buttos to scramble the word again, pass, start again.
+- Gameplay: Buttons to scramble the word again, pass, start again.
 Scoreboard at the end showing correct and incorrect guesses.

 #### Design Research

-- I researched word game apps to get ideas for layout and colour palettes.
+- I researched word game apps for layout and colour palette ideas.
 - The main findings were that the apps used two - three colours, usually one being white, and green was a common main colour.
 - Astra Wordsearch and Wordle-type games are two examples: